-Moreover, this service helps promote order in your online community, and ensures that every bit of information follows the posting guidelines you implement.
+This service helps promote order in your online community and ensures that every bit of information follows the posting guidelines you implement.

 What kinds of content are moderated?

 Any type of content that is allowed on your website can be subjected to moderation.
-You can moderate everything from images and videos, to text contents in the form of comments.
+You can moderate everything from images and videos to text content in the form of comments.
 Of course, it depends on whether you want each post to be filtered or if you only want a certain type of content to undergo moderation.

 For images, your moderator can check if the submission passes your quality standards — if its subject is appropriate to your audience, or if it contains the metadata and caption you require.
 These same rules may apply to video submissions, but the process here can be more technical and complex.
 Video moderation may involve audio quality assurance, transcription, and redundancy checking.